Swan-Z/JobAdGenerator2/README.md

-# Tech Job Advertisement Generator README
+# Job Advertisement Generator README

 Welcome to the Tech Job Advertisement Generator!
 This tool is designed to assist HR professionals in creating effective relevant technical job advertisements quickly and efficiently.